themanpluck2/f1-details/README.md

 *it also uses automatic refresh on a period of time so it does not require manual refresh

-this website was made using html for structure css for the colour and stuff and javascript for functionality
+this website was made using html for structure css for the colour and stuff and javascript for functionality also if there is no live races or the map is not loading it is probably because there isnt a race going on you can google next f1 race and see if there is one if there is a race going on it is my fault and ill try to fix it ill test for myself too :D